reichaves/entrevista_url_llama3/README.md

 ## Licença

-Este projeto está sob a licença [inserir tipo de licença aqui].
+Este projeto está sob a licença MIT.